Skip to main content

 Good For

-• You want a Fortune 500 company backing your electricity
+• You want Fortune 500 financial stability backing your electricity regardless of which NRG brand you pick

 Avoid If